pro-Jocelyn/Grc-risk-assessment-lab/README.md

 ## Project Overview

-This project simulates a real-world GRC risk assessment for a small dental clinic that stores electronic Protected Health Information (ePHI).
+This project simulates a real world GRC risk assessment for a small dental clinic that stores electronic Protected Health Information (ePHI).

 The objective was to identify cybersecurity and compliance risks, evaluate their potential impact, and recommend controls aligned with HIPAA and NIST security frameworks.